This post may contain affiliate links. Please read our disclosure policy.

 Creamy Italian sausage pasta is easy to make and super delicious.
 It's made with spicy or mild (your choice!)
 Italian sausage cooked in a creamy tomato sauce.
 You'll love it!

 This easy dinner recipe is sure to become your family's favorite.
 The creamy tomato sauce has tons of flavor thanks to Italian sausages, a little white wine, and some tomato paste that gets sweet and caramelized when it's cooked.

-And even though it's a real treat to eat, it's super fast and easy to make.
+And even though it's a real treat to eat, it's a super fast and easy pasta recipe.
 In just 25 minutes, you can sit at the table (or stand at the stovetop) and dig into this creamy Italian sausage pasta for dinner.